BenjaminMichael/node-powershell-electron-basic-demo/README.md

 # node-powershell with electron-quick-start developer sandbox

+Powershell?
+Yes, PowerShell.
+You will need WindowsPowerShell installed for this to actually work or if you're on a Mac you can install it with Homebrew.
+Its not too difficult (until you want to update tp a newer version later on).
+Haven't messed with it on Linux yet.

 A typical node-powershell command or script execution is asyncronous.
 It returns console output whenever its done or it triggers the ps.on() event.
 A common question that arises is: how do I execute many scripts/command in succession?

 Take a look at renderer.js to see how I'm looping/mapping an array in order to programmatically execute powershell commands/scripts.
 Don't let the super easy UI framework totally staying out of your way so you can focus on the impoprtant code throw you off.
 That's just Materialize (feat. jQuery).

+This is intended to be run in dev mode so just clone the repo, npm install -S, npm start.

 If you install your npm modules globally you will probably want to fix 2 things: